 PURPOSE OF CLASSIFICATION

-Attached is a copy of the job announcement.
+Attached is a copy of the job description.
 Please review thoroughly.
 Applications are available online at houstoncountyga.org, the County Annex Building, 200 Carl Vinson Parkway, Warner Robins and at the Houston County Public Works Department, 2018 Kings Chapel Road, Perry.
-Completed applications must be received prior to the end of the announcement dates in order to be considered.
+Completed applications must be received prior to 12:00 noon on the end of the announcement date in order to be considered.
 Applications and inquiries should be directed to the Personnel Department in Warner Robins or call 478-542-2005.
-As a last step prior to being employed, all applicants will be required to pass a drug test.
-The test will be administered by a physician/agency selected by the Board of Commissioners.
+As a last step prior to being employed, all applicants will be required to pass a drug test and criminal background check.
+The drug test/background check will be administered by a physician/agency selected by the Board of Commissioners.

 KNOWLEDGE, SKILLS, AND ABILITIES